-- 513.2 General design requirements.
-Buildings, structures, or parts thereof required by this code to have a smoke control system or systems shall have such systems designed in accordance with the applicable requirements of Section 909 of the Building Code and the generally accepted and well-established principles of engineering relevant to the design.
-The construction documents shall include sufficient information and detail to describe adequately the elements of the design necessary for the proper implementation of the smoke control systems.
-These documents shall be accompanied with sufficient information and analysis to demonstrate compliance with these provisions - 513.3 Special inspection and test requirements.
-In addition to the ordinary inspection and test requirements which buildings, structures and parts thereof are required to undergo, smoke control systems subject to the provisions of Section 909 of the Building Code shall undergo special inspections and tests sufficient to verify the proper commissioning of the smoke control design in its final installed condition.
+[B] 513.3 Special inspection and test requirements.
+In addition to the ordinary inspection and test requirements which buildings, structures and parts thereof are required to undergo, smoke control systems subject to the provisions of Section 909 of the International Building Code shall undergo special inspections and tests sufficient to verify the proper commissioning of the smoke control design in its final installed condition.
 The design submission accompanying the construction documents shall clearly detail procedures and methods to be used and the items subject to such inspections and tests.
 Such commissioning shall be in accordance with generally accepted engineering practice and, where possible, based on published standards for the particular testing involved.
-The special inspections and tests required by this section shall be conducted under the same terms as found in Section 1704 of the Building Code. - 513.4 Analysis.
-A rational analysis supporting the types of smoke control systems to be employed, their methods of operation, the systems supporting them, and the methods of construction to be utilized shall accompany the submitted construction documents and shall include, but not be limited to, the items indicated in Sections 513.4.1 through 513.4.6. - 513.4.1 Stack effect.
+The special inspections and tests required by this section shall be conducted under the same terms as found in Section 1704 of the International Building Code.

+[B] 513.4 Analysis.
+A rational analysis supporting the types of smoke control systems to be employed, their methods of operation, the systems supporting them, and the methods of construction to be utilized shall accompany the submitted construction documents and shall include, but not be limited to, the items indicated in Sections 513.4.1 through 513.4.6.

+[B] 513.4.1 Stack effect.
 The system shall be designed such that the maximum probable normal or reverse stack effects will not adversely interfere with the system's capabilities.
-In determining the maximum probable stack effects, altitude, elevation, weather history and interior temperatures shall be used.
+In determining the maximum probable stack effects, altitude, elevation, weather history and interior temperatures shall be used

-513.4.2 Temperature effect of fire.
+[B] 513.4.2 Temperature effect of fire.
 Buoyancy and expansion caused by the design fire in accordance with Section 513.9 shall be analyzed.
 The system shall be designed such that these effects do not adversely interfere with its capabilities.

-513.4.3 Wind effect.
+[B] 513.4.3 Wind effect.
 The design shall consider the adverse effects of wind.
-Such consideration shall be consistent with the wind-loading provisions of the Building Code.
+Such consideration shall be consistent with the wind-loading provisions of the International Building Code.

-513.4.4 HVAC systems.
+[B] 513.4.4 HVAC systems.
 The design shall consider the effects of the heating, ventilating and air-conditioning (HVAC) systems on both smoke and fire transport.
 The analysis shall include all permutations of systems' status.
 The design shall consider the effects of fire on the HVAC systems.

-513.4.5 Climate.
+[B] 513.4.5 Climate.
 The design shall consider the effects of low temperatures on systems, property and occupants.
 Air inlets and exhausts shall be located so as to prevent snow or ice blockage.

-513.4.6 Duration of operation.
-All portions of active or passive smoke control systems shall be capable of continued operation after detection of the fire event for not less than 20 minutes.
+[B] 513.4.6 Duration of operation.
+All portions of active or passive smoke control systems shall be capable of continued operation after detection of the fire event for not less than 20 minutes

-513.5 Smoke barrier construction.
-Smoke barriers shall comply with the Building Code.
+[B] 513.5 Smoke barrier construction.
+Smoke barriers shall comply with the International Building Code.
 Smoke barriers shall be constructed and sealed to limit leakage areas exclusive of protected openings.
 The maximum allowable leakage area shall be the aggregate area calculated using the following leakage area ratios:

-1. Walls: $A/A{w} = 0.00100$ 2.
-Exit enclosures: $A/A{w} = 0.00035$ 3.
-All other shafts: $A/A{w} = 0.00150$ 4.
-Floors and roofs: $A/A{F} = 0.00050$
+1. Walls: $A/A_w = 0.00100$

+2. Exit enclosures: $A/A_w = 0.00035$

+3. All other shafts: $A/A_w = 0.00150$

+4. Floors and roofs: $A/A_F = 0.00050$

-$A = \text{Total leakage area, square feet } (\text{m}^2).$
+$A = \text{Total leakage area, square feet (m}^2$).